 Confronting the antibiotic resistance crisis is a formidable undertaking.
 But one answer may lie in addressing another challenge simultaneously.
-During the second week of January, more than two dozen biology, microbiology, cell biology, and related course instructors from schools across the state and country came to the University of Wisconsin–Madison to become part of the Small World Initiative (SWI), a program that utilizes a curriculum designed to retain and engage science, technology, engineering, and mathematics (STEM) majors with a course built around antibiotic discovery.
+During the second week of January, more than two dozen biology, microbiology, cell biology, and related course instructors from schools across the state and country came to the University of Wisconsin–Madison to become part of a program that utilizes a curriculum designed to retain and engage science, technology, engineering, and mathematics (STEM) majors with a course built around antibiotic discovery.

 The use of antibiotics has revolutionized human health, but our supply of effective antibiotics is dwindling as pathogenic bacteria evolve resistance to them.
 Meanwhile, discovery and development of new antibiotics that are safe and effective for human use has not kept pace with emerging resistance.
 As a result, infections that are untreatable using available antibiotics are on the rise and the threat of widespread “superbugs” looms.

 As the antibiotic resistance crisis intensifies, the scientific community faces another challenge: according to a 2012 White House report, the United States is on pace to fall one million STEM graduates short of the number needed to fulfill economic demands.
 The report notes that fewer than 40% of students who enter college intending to major in a STEM field complete a STEM degree.